 The Coach is your champion within the organisation – An individual who guides you in the sale by giving you information that you need – a very influential role who can significantly assist in getting you the order and repeat business.

-An early task for those tasked with developing your B2B go to market strategy (hint: it should include both marketing and sales as a minimum) is to develop buyer personas - fictitious representations of your ideal customer, the individual you wish to target.
+An early job for those tasked with developing your B2B go-to-market strategy (hint: it should include both marketing and sales as a minimum) is to develop buyer personas - fictitious representations of your ideal customer, the individual you wish to target.

 A good buyer persona goes beyond simple demographic information and a description of their personality.
 Additionally and more importantly a good persona will describe:

 - Their organisation's goals.
 Typically encapsulated in their KPIs.